laelbarlow/typhaon/README.md

 particular, some projects investigating evolution of large gene superfamilies over long spans of time may benefit from a focus on filtering sequences prior to alignment as well as application of Bayesian Inferrence methods for phylogenetic analysis.
-This workflow, Typhaon, provides these additional features.
+This workflow provides these additional features.
 Typhaon is also highly reproducible, adaptable, and portable due to use of the [Snakemake workflow manager](https://snakemake.readthedocs.io/en/stable/).